-Jackson Hole Mountain Resort (JHMR) celebrated its 50th anniversary in 2016 and looks forward to its 52nd season.
+Jackson Hole Mountain Resort (JHMR) looks forward to its 53rd season in 2018-19.
 Famous for world-class skiing, breathtaking scenery and a truly Western spirit, no other resort in North America offers such a completely authentic ski vacation.
-It’s no surprise that the resort has been named the No. 1 ski resort in North America for an astounding seven years in a row by Forbes Magazine.
+It’s no surprise that the resort has been named the No. 1 ski resort in North America for an astounding eight years in a row by Forbes Magazine.

 "Jackson can’t be denied, not after a banner winter that dumped 593 inches of snow, with a peak snow depth that reached 158 inches on the mountain, a record." - Forbes